 An example from the practices shows that reorganizing employees into product-focused, Agile teams can accelerate development cycles by 40% and improve engineering and capital efficiency by 25%.

 Another benefit of cross-functional teams is better coordination across functional areas.
 With vehicles becoming a complex mix between AI, mechanics, software, and cutting-edge design, having different functional areas collaborating with each is an effective way to manage complexity.
 Bringing diverse expertise together also opens the doors for innovation and better utilization of already developed functionalities, ensuring further competitive advantages.

-Driven by customer desire for high-level in-vehicle experience, automotive companies are shifting their focus from a hardware-driven product to more software-driven vehicles.
-Predictions show that by the beginning of the next decade, software will account for over 30% of the total vehicle content, compared to only about 10% today.
+Driven by customer desire for a high-level in-vehicle experience, automotive companies shift their focus from a hardware-driven product to more software-driven vehicles.
+Predictions show that software will account for over 30% of the total vehicle content by the beginning of the next decade compared to only about 10% today.

 Logically, this means a lot of new software in a short period.